lino-framework/book/docs/dev/combo/choosers.rst

 not yet exist in the database.
 Lino will create it silently, and you can then click on the pointer to edit more information.

+You can disable a :term:`learning foreignkey field` by setting the :attr:`lino.core.model.Model.disable_create_choice` model attribute to `True`.

 Special cases